 c.
 The prospective member must express a genuine interest in participating in all club functions.

 e.
-All members are encouraged to join B.A.S.S.
+All members are mandated to join B.A.S.S.

 SECTION 3: MEMBERSHIP COMPOSITION

-The organization will consist of two member categories – “boaters” and “non-boaters”.
-Membership composition cannot exceed 40% non-boaters (16 persons) or 65% boaters (26 persons).
+The organization will consist of two-member categories – “boaters” and “non-boaters”.
+Membership composition cannot exceed 40% non-boaters.
 A boater will be defined as an individual who owns and operates a boat and equipment at Black Rock Bass Busters, Inc. tournaments, which meet the minimum requirements (Ref.
 Black Rock Bass Busters Inc. Tournament Rules).
-Prospective non-boaters who are ineligible for membership due to the 40% rule, stated above, will be placed on a prospective members list.
-Prospective boaters who are ineligible for membership due to the 65% rule, stated, above may be granted membership as a non-boater if the club membership of non-boaters is not above 45%.
-If they do not wish to join as a non-boater, they will be placed on a prospective members list.
-The prospective members list will include the persons name, address, telephone number, date placed on the list and membership category applying for.
-Prospective members will be considered for membership based on chronological order and compliance with the 40% and 65% rules cited above, depending on the membership category being applied for.
+Prospective non-boaters who are ineligible for membership due 40% rule, stated above, will be placed on a prospective members list.
+Prospective members will be considered for membership based on chronological order.
+The prospective members list will include the persons name, address, telephone number, date placed on the list.
 Once eligible for membership, a prospective member must be ready and able to join at that time.
 If the prospective member declines membership at that time, he will be dropped from the prospective members list and must reapply for membership.
 Prospective members may accompany a lone boater during club tournaments for purposes of practice and to meet other requirements.
 The non-member will be required to pay the $25.00 Tournament fee and be eligible for all Tournament prizes.
 However, they would not be added to the Overall Standings till they become a member.
 The tournaments prior to becoming a member will not count.
 Only the tournaments after the date he is officially a member.

 SECTION 4: MEMBERSHIP DUES